 Maybe the job you're taking better aligns with your overall career objectives, maybe the culture of the company doesn't closely align with your own, or maybe it's just a financial issue and you've received an offer that pays substantially more than the one you're turning down.

-- Avoid negotiating.
+Avoid negotiating the job offer if you're not serious about potentially accepting it or your heart is set on another one.
 Unless you think there's a solid chance that you'll change your mind if the offer is revised, avoid negotiating over it.
 It further wastes the time of the employer and will damage your reputation if you don't end up taking their offer.
 Be decisive in your choice.

-- Don't bank on a better offer.
-Unless you definitely don't want the position, for whatever reason, avoid turning down an offer in the hopes that a better one will come long soon.
+Don't bank on a better or future offer to come through.
+Unless you definitely don't want the position, for whatever reason, avoid turning down an offer in the hopes that a better one will come along soon.
 It's better to confirm that multiple offers are on the table and to make a decision based on those, rather than turning one down to "hold out" for something better in the future.
 Of course, this point revolves around your personal circumstances, so take everything into account before choosing.

-Regardless of the reason(s) you’re deciding to turn down a job offer, keep in mind that the networking bridges you build throughout your career are one of the most important resources for opportunities in the future and it's vitally important that you maintain them.
+Regardless of the reason(s) you've decided to turn down a job offer, keep in mind that the networking bridges you build throughout your career are one of the most important resources for opportunities in the future and it's vitally important that you maintain them.
 Most hiring managers and HR departments will understand your reasons for turning them down if you following the above steps.

 When learning how to turn down a job offer, aim to keep things professional and honest without being overly critical and you should be fine.
 If you can think of any way in order to shorten their search to fill the position, make it known to score some points with both the company and the individual you recommend.